 I made this recipe years ago and posted it on The Mother Huddle.
 If you know what The Mother Huddle is, you have been here for a LONG time.
 Thank you.
 Bless you, for sticking with me all these years.
-If you don’t know what it is…..The Mother Huddle was where I got my start posting recipes on the interwebs.
-It was my friend Destri’s blog and it was awesome!
-The Mother Huddle no longer exists, but I am trying to get all the recipes that I originally posted over there, posted on Real Life Dinner so they aren’t lost forever.
+If you don’t know what it is…..The Mother Huddle was where I got my start in posting recipes on the interwebs.
+It was my friend Destri’s blog, and it was awesome!
+The Mother Huddle no longer exists, but I am trying to get all the recipes that I originally posted over there posted on Real Life Dinner, so they aren’t lost forever.

 - Mango Lassi with Buttermilk

 Step-by-Step Pictures for How to Make No-Bake Peanut Butter Energy Bites